-This summer study abroad program will run from late May to early June, allowing students to participate in other activities later in the summer.
-Students will earn 1 credit in interdisciplinary studies (IDS 344), and the course carries an “Understanding Society” MOI, and a Service Learning designation.
+This summer study abroad program runs soon after classes end in May to early June, allowing students to participate in other activities later in the summer.
+Earn 1 credit in interdisciplinary studies (IDS 344) plus the course carries an “Understanding Society” MOI and a Service Learning designation.
 This experience is designed for students interested in Asia generally, Japan specifically, and Environmental Studies.

-- Credit: Earn 1.0 WU credit, IDS 334: Field Studies: Environmental Studies and Sustainability in Japan, US MOI.
+Earn 1.0 WU credit, IDS 334: Field Studies: Environmental Studies and Sustainability in Japan, US MOI.

 Tentatively May 17-June 8, 2018 (but subject to change until finalized).
 Students will need to travel on specific dates but will be given instructions after acceptance.

 Tentatively $2,180 based on 12 students (a generous grant from the Luce Foundation covers the majority of the costs for this program bringing the program cost down from $4,414).
 The program cost includes WU tuition, lodging, some meals, local transportation, study abroad health insurance, museum fees and field trips.

 To Apply: To apply during the extended deadline, please send an email to firstname.lastname@example.org.
 You will then be given application instructions.
 Use the Willamette study abroad application portal.